Wax motor: Aerospace Controls

 Wax motors are used heavily in the aerospace industry where they are utilized to control fuel, hydraulic, and other oils critical to safe flight today in modern airplanes.

 Mixing Valves - HVAC

 Wax motors are contained inside "self actuating" thermostatic mixing valves, where the wax motor senses thermal change and responds accordingly to yield a desired mixed fluid temperature.

 Laundry washing machines

 Some front load washing machines use wax motors to engage the door lock assembly.
 When a cycle is started, a wax motor is actuated pushing a pin outward and locking the door.
 This design has cost, reliability and safety advantages.
 In moist conditions a wax motor costs less for equivalent reliability than an electromagnetic solenoid or motor latch.
 It has a predictable passive release delay.
 If power is lost the door remains briefly locked, designed to be longer than the high speed spin cycle coast-down time, then reliably unlocks as the wax cools.

-Water heating systems
+Heating systems

 Wax motors are also commonly used to drive zone valves in hydronic (hot water) heating systems.